 Roth (Post Tax): If you choose the Roth (post-tax) option, your deferrals are taxable in the year you make them.
 They are not taxed when distributed.
 Earnings are also not taxed, provided that your age is at least 59 1/2 and you have held your Roth account for at least five years.
 Please visit the following link for more detailed information:

-Direct Deposit of regular monthly paychecks into multiple accounts is required for all employees.
-Funds can be deposited at almost any financial institution and in multiple accounts.
+Direct Deposit of regular monthly paychecks into a bank account is required for all employees.
+Funds can be deposited at almost any financial institution and into multiple accounts (if desired).
 Contact the LHRO for more information and/or to enroll.

 When you contribute to the Edvest College Savings Plan, any account earnings can grow federal and Wisconsin income tax-free.
 Plus, withdrawals used to pay for qualified higher education expenses will be free from federal and Wisconsin income tax.
 Non-qualified withdrawals may be subject to federal and state taxes and the additional federal 10% tax.